-When reviewing new or modified airport master or development plans for existing airports, the ALUC shall determine whether activity forecasts or proposed facility development identified in the plan differ from the forecasts and development assumed for that airport in this ALUCP.
-Attention should specifically focus on:
+When reviewing new or modified airport master or development plans for existing airports, the ALUC shall determine whether activity forecasts or proposed facility development identified in

-- a.
-Activity forecasts that: - 1.
-Are significantly higher than those in the ALUCP; or - 2.
-Include a higher proportion of larger or noisier aircraft. - b.
-Proposals to: - 1.
-Construct a new runway or helicopter takeoff and landing area; - 2.
-Permanently change the length, width, or landing threshold location of an existing runway; - 3.
-Establish an instrument approach procedure.
+- a) Activity forecasts that: - 1) Are significantly higher than those in the ALUCP; or - 2) Include a higher proportion of larger or noisier aircraft. - b) Proposals to: - 1) Construct a new runway or helicopter takeoff and landing area; - 2) Permanently change the length, width, or landing threshold location of an existing runway; or - 3) Establish an instrument approach procedure.